-Forgetting the forgetting curve
+Forget the forgetting curve

-Is multiple-choice effective?
+Is multiple choice effective?

+It is surprisingly effective!
 Keeping key principles in a students’ mind over a long period of time is the primary goal with Smart Quiz.
 Little and often low stakes quizzing and retrieval practice has a remarkable effect of transferring knowledge in working memory to long term memory.

-Working towards mastery
+Work towards mastery

 A personal tutor